ayuhsya/NewSSQL/README.md

 ### Config File:
 A config file is required by SuperSQL.
 Create a config.ssql file in the home directory and add the lines:

-	driver=<dbms>
-	db=<path to database>
+	driver=<postgres/sqlite3/mysql/db2>
+	db=<path_to_database>
+	host=<host_name>
+	user=<user_name>

 ## Sample Query
 SSQL queries begin with the keyword GENERATE followed by a TFE and the regular FROM and WHERE clauses as required by SQL.
-For example:
+For example, consider a table item with following schema:
+	CREATE TABLE item (
+		id	int,
+		name	varchar,
+		dept	int,
+		price	int,
+		qoh	int,
+		supplier	int
+	);

+The SSQL query:

 	GENERATE HTML
 	[i.name , i.price]!